Image source:

 Key Enterprises in the Dairy Market

-• Lala Group: One of the largest dairy companies in Latin America, Lala Group has a varied product portfolio that includes milk, cheese, and yogurt.
+• Lala Group: One of the largest dairy companies in Latin America, known for a variety of milk, cheese, and yogurt products.

-• Grupo Alpura: A major entity in Mexico's dairy market, specializing in milk, cheese, and yogurt production.
+• Grupo Alpura: A key player in the production of milk, cheese, and yogurt.

-• Sigma Alimentos: A leading food company with a significant dairy product segment.
+• Sigma Alimentos: A leading food company with a strong focus on dairy products.

 Notable Dairy Farms

-• Rancho San Jose: Known for its high-quality milk production using advanced techniques.
+• Rancho San Jose: Recognized for quality milk production using advanced techniques.

-• Rancho Los Fresnos: Recognized for sustainable dairy farming practices and high yields.
+• Rancho Los Fresnos: Notable for sustainable farming practices and high yields.

 Exports and Imports of Dairy Products